-- From email: this sender is allowed to use Mail2Fax service - · Received from IP: this IP address or host name must be present in From e-mail header - Destination: either a complete phone number in E.164 format, or a regular expression ("Use Regex" checkbox must be ticked) that may define a range of numbers.
-Examples: "4313334445" as a single number; "^4399.+" as a regular expression: all destinations starting with "4399"
+- From email: this sender is allowed to use Mail2Fax service.
+It can be either an email address or a regular expression (if 'Use Regex' checkbox is ticked).
+Note: Only the first To email header will be considered to obtain the destination subscriber. - Received from IP: this IP address or host name must be present in any of the Received e-mail headers.
+It can also be a regular expression if 'Use Regex' checkbox is ticked. - Destination: either a complete phone number in E.164 format, or a regular expression ("Use Regex" checkbox must be ticked) that may define a range of numbers.
+Examples: "4313334445" as a single number; "^4399.+" as a regular expression: all destinations starting with "4399".